KaburaJ/Booking-App/README.md

                   icon: Icons.gamepad_outlined, text: "Multi Player"),
               Gap(AppLayout.getHeight(25)),
 ```
-This code displays two AppIconText widgets and some gap widgets in between them.
-The AppIconText widgets are displaying an icon from the Flutter Icons package (Icons.gamepad_outlined) and the text.
-The gap widgets are adding some space between the AppIconText widgets.
+We then display two `AppIconText` widgets and some gap widgets in between them.
+The `AppIconText` widgets are displaying an icon using `Icons.gamepad_outlined` package and the text.
+The gap widgets are adding some space between the `AppIconText` widgets.
 </br>

 ## Outcome